freeradical13/freeradical13.github.io/index.md

 # Methodology/Meta

-* Every time I "context switch" into this after some time away, I re-read the entire page before re-starting.
+* Every time a "context switch" occurs into this material after some time away, re-reading the entire page before re-starting is helpful.
 Along with the process of writing itself, this seems to maximize retention.

 <style>
 .page-header {